 As we have described in the manuscript, the pollutants are highly correlated (P. XX, Lines XX-XX):

 The 5-year average traffic-related pollutant concentrations were 27 µg/m3 for NOx (SD=20 µg/m3), 238 µg/m3 for CO (SD=106 µg/m3) and 0.85 µg/m3 for EC (SD=0.42 µg/m3) (Table 2).
 Figure 1 shows Spearman correlations between pollutants for 5-year average exposures.
 Traffic-related pollutants (NOx, CO, EC) were highly correlated in cases, controls and overall, ranging from correlations of 0.91 to 0.96.
 Otherwise, non-EC PM2.5 was most highly correlated with CO.
-O3 was negatively correlated with other pollutants.
+O3 was negatively correlated with other pollutants, ranging from -0.58 to -0.88.

 This would imply that the increase in one pollutant by 1-SD would result in a similar relative increase in the other related pollutants.